gbv/validation-server/README.md

 Keys `version` and `description` are defaulted to its value in `package.json`.
 In addition the environment variable `NODE_ENV` is respected with `development` as default.
 Alternative values are `production`, `test`, and `debug`.

 Key `formats` and `types` must contain arrays of [formats](#formats) or [schema languages](#schema-languages), respectively.
+Alternatively `formats` can reference a file with a JSON array.
 The arrays are automatically extended by some hardcoded formats automatically included in every instance of validation service.

 ## Usage